IndaPlus22/sakao-jblomlof-tarnvik-daniels5-project/docs/specification.md

 Create a new branch with `git switch -c <branch-name>`.
 The `-c` flag creates a new branch.

+Incase you want to make a sub-branch of an issue-branch name that branch "issue/feature/9-do-this".

 Merge's are supposed to be done by the assigne.

 ## Project